YanivZalach/Blackjack_Game/README.md

 ## Installation

 No external libraries or dependencies are required for this project.
-Just clone the repository and compile the code to get started.
+Just clone the repository and compile(`make` and `g++`) the code to get started.

 1. Clone this repository to your local machine.
    ```bash